 Talk to your doctor about allergy medications.
 Regular shots with a controlled amount of the allergen can help.
 Another option may be sublingual immunotherapy, when you take the allergen in the form of a tablet rather than a shot.

 Another common mistake: ignoring other triggers.
-Some people keep a diary of symptoms of an asthma attack for several weeks, and go over a checklist of possible triggers.
-Whenever you have symptoms, think hard about what seemed to set it off and ask close friends or family if they have any ideas.
+Some people keep a diary of asthma attac symptoms for several weeks, and go over a checklist of possible triggers.
+Whenever you have asthma symptoms, think hard about what seemed to set it off and ask close friends or family if they have any ideas.

 Intense exercise, especially in cold, dry air, can trigger an attack.
 This doesn’t mean you can’t go outdoors all winter.
 Protect yourself by wearing a balaclava over your mouth, so you’ll be taking in air heated and moistened by your breath.